 • Lance is fired after winning a big case for an oil company because he bad-mouthed the environment on television.
 In reality, this most likely would have resulted in him getting a partnership.

 • The town’s Firefly Festival ends with some dude releasing a bunch of fireflies from a big jar.
 I’m guessing the town didn’t have a fireworks budget.

 • Tommy and his girlfriend cannot sing and should rethink their career choices.

-• The poachers hold an online auction to sell Woody and the winner pays $900,000 dollars for the bird to then be stuffed and mounted.
-Wouldn’t a supposedly extinct bird be worth more alive to a ornithologist than stuffed?
+• The poachers hold an online auction to sell Woody and then the winner pays $900,000 dollars for the bird to be stuffed and mounted, but wouldn’t a supposedly extinct bird be worth more alive to an ornithologist than stuffed?

 Woody Woodpecker (2017)

 The only fair audience this film should be targeted at is coma patients as it could very well induce them to wake up just so they can turn off the television.